pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 {% endraw %}

-When dealing with row major matrices we pre-multiply them which means we start on the left and work our way to the right.
-For the scale, rotate and translate transformation before it now looks like this:
+When dealing with row vector matrices, we pre-multiply them, which means we start on the left and work our way to the right.
+For the scale, rotate and translate transformation before, it now looks like this:

 {% raw %}